 - Vehicle including automotive electrics, fitting, body builder, coach painting, motor mechanic, panel beater

-Assistance in relation to State Training Providers, Apprenticeship & Traineeship opportunities may be obtained from:
+Assistance in relation to TAFE, Apprenticeship & Traineeship opportunities may be obtained from:

 Location: 2nd Floor, City Central Building, 166 Murray Street.
 PERTH.
 WA 6000

 Web site http://www.careercentre.dtwd.wa.gov.au/Pages/CareerCentre.aspx

 Hours: 8.30 a.m. – 5.00 p.m.
 (Monday – Friday)